 2013 – Google announced app indexing.

 The behavior of Internet users who conduct searches on Google has also changed drastically.
-In 2005, searchers viewed fewer search results but spent more time on each listing (circa 2 sec), while in 2014, searchers viewed more search results but spent less time on each listing (circa 1,17 sec).
+In 2005, searchers viewed fewer search results but spent more time on each listing (circa 2 sec), while in 2014, searchers viewed more search results but spent less time on each listing (circa 1.17 sec).
 It means that users’ search behavior is tending towards vertical thinking and scrolling, especially when it comes to mobile search.
-Gone are the days of the Google Golden Triangle.

 3 arguments in favour of Vertical SEO